pmitra01/pmitra01.github.io/_posts/2023-10-16-how-many-data-points-is-a-prompt-worth.markdown

   one most cares about is a critical aid to  deciding between approaches for LLM application.

 ### Acknowledgements
-I am very grateful to Corey Harper's for going above and beyond with his editorial review of the post, as well as Raahul Dutta for his helpful feedback.
+I am very grateful to [Corey Harper](https://www.linkedin.com/in/corey-harper-7628509/) for going above and beyond with his editorial review of the post, and to [Raahul Dutta](https://www.linkedin.com/in/raahuldutta/) for his helpful feedback.

 ### References
 [1] [Against LLM maximalism](https://explosion.ai/blog/against-llm-maximalism) by Mathhew Honnibal